the-web-teaching-server/tuto-01/README.md

     <div id="description">
       <p>
-        The Google search engine allows you to define some paramters in the URL!
+        The Google search engine allows you to define some parameters in the URL!
 Here are the paramters this forms takes into account:
       </p>
       <ul class="nice-list">